 Joe McCormack has worked for the Nez Perce tribe in resource management for over a dozen years.
 Active in an array of community building projects, he has been involved over the past four years with a project in Mongolia, dealing with the Kuhlaon (Wild Ass) to study pastoral and herder interactions.
 He is also helping develop fisheries in northeastern Oregon, and is a strong advocate for his people and their rights.

 Amber Miller is a sixth generation ranch wife who lives with her family on the Gund Ranch in Lee/Jiggs, Nevada.
-When she is not busy home schooling her children or cheering them on at football and baseball games, dance recitals and rodeos, she enjoys creating culinary delights and being outdoors.
+When she is not busy home schooling her children or cheering them on at football games, baseball games, dance recitals and rodeos, she enjoys creating culinary delights and being outdoors.

-Jane Ambrose Morton's family began ranching near Fort Morgan, Colorado in 1915.
+Jane Ambrose Morton's family began ranching near Fort Morgan, Colorado, in 1915.
 After she married, Jane taught school and worked the ranch with her husband.
 She has published several children's books and writes poems about ranch life. her most recent book is titled Cowboy Poetry, Turning to Face the Wind.

 Cindi Nash lives in Spring Creek, Nevada with her husband David and one child who is still at home.
-Cindi is originally from Idaho but after college moved to Texas where she mostly cowboy'd for a living with her husband.
+Cindi is originally from Idaho, but after college moved to Texas, where she mostly cowboy'd for a living with her husband.
 She has been a teacher's assistant at Mound Valley School for the past 4 years.

 In 2012, ten students of Panoche Valley in the San Benito County of California, produced a Deep West video under the direction of Spencer Wilkinson of the Community Media Access Partnership (CMAP).
 Their parents are ranchers and organic farmers whose products include milk, produce and eggs.

-Sabrina Reed is a 4th generation rancher who attended Great Basin College in Elko, Nevada and graduated with a Bachelors Degree in Resource Management and Conservation.
+Sabrina Reed is a 4th generation rancher who attended Great Basin College in Elko, Nevada, and graduated with a Bachelors Degree in Resource Management and Conservation.
 She ranches with her husband John and their three boys: George, Julian and Hugh.

 Ali Riordan lives on her husband's family ranch near Jiggs, Nevada, where they are raising the sixth generation of the Riordan family on the same land.
 Ali grew up in Florida where she was involved in ranching, raising Santa Gertrudis and Brangus cattle.
 After falling in love with the West, she took up photography so she could share the beauty of her new home with family in Florida.
 She says she began to look at the world differently after having her two sons, and through their curiosity discovered a new passion for teaching.

 Shammy Rodriguez likes to quote a friend who says “you get your love for ranching in your mom’s milk when you’re a baby.”
-The Rhoads Ranch where she lives and works was started by her great great grandfather, making Shammy a fifth generation rancher.
+The Rhoads Ranch where she lives and works was started by her great-great-grandfather, making Shammy a fifth generation rancher.
 She says making videos makes her appreciate the life she has, and realize that not many people get to see what she sees on a daily basis.

 As a child, Ginger Teig Voelker dreamed of being a large animal veterinarian, but as an adult she moved to Los Angeles, pursuing a career in theater and film.
 Now she and her husband find themselves in the country, caring for horses on a historic ranch in Genoa, Nevada, and raising the family's first generation rancher, a young daughter.

 Gwendolyn Trice, a native of La Grande Oregon, moved back to the country after a career with Boeing in Seattle.
 Besides collaborating with Joe McCormack on the Old West, New West Videos film "Homeland," she has dedicated the past several years to uncovering and documenting her family's migration to the West -- African American loggers in search of promise in the early 1900s.
-Gwendolyn is the founder of the Maxville Heritage Interpretive Center and her efforts have rekindled an interest in eastern Oregon's rural history.
+Gwendolyn is the founder of the Maxville Heritage Interpretive Center and her efforts have rekindled a community interest in eastern Oregon's rural history.

 Cheryl Turner has been the teacher at the Mound Valley School in Jiggs, Nevada for 20 years.
 She and her husband, Bob, have raised two children there.
 Cheryl dedicates her films to her family and hopes that her films film will help people appreciate rural life and rural communities.

-Ronda Van Norman lives on the Quarter Circle S ranch in Independence Valley, Nevada where she and her husband are raising two children.
+Ronda Van Norman lives on the Quarter Circle S ranch in Independence Valley, Nevada, where she and her husband are raising two children.
 The Van Norman family has been ranching in this valley for four generations, and in addition to raising beef cattle, they specialize in breeding working cow horse quarterhorses.
 Ronda says that making Deep West Videos has made her more aware of how important it is to preserve this way of life.

 Kristin Windbigler lives in Humboldt County, California, where her family has been involved in ranching and logging for nearly 150 years.
 Her great-grandfather used to say he saw the logging industry go from oxen to helicopters in his lifetime.
 She wishes he could see how technology has allowed her to move back home to the country and keep a job in New York City.

-Glynis Wright is a native Nevadan, born and raised in Elko. she married her husband Jay 20 years ago, and together they have worked the family ranch in Independence Valley.
+Glynis Wright is a native Nevadan, born and raised in Elko. she married her husband Jay 20 years ago, and together they have worked the family ranch in Independence Valley, Nevada.
 For the next few years, Glynis is living in Elko with their kids so they can attend high school, while Jay continues to work the ranch with his father, Jim.

-Merrily Wright lives on the Mary's River Ranch with her husband John and their five children.
+Merrily Wright lives on the Mary's River Ranch in Elko County with her husband John and their five children.
 They raise beef cattle and run a grass-fed beef business.
 Though Merrily has been singing for as long as she can remember, the experience of moving out to a ranch inspired her to begin writing as well.
 She began with poetry and then found that her poems lent themselves to songs.
 She says it’s been fun to look for visual images to complement her music in making Deep West Videos.